ActilityConnectors/DX-API-Dataflow/Connect with ThingPark Wireless/AS Routing Profile/README.md

   <img src="https://user-images.githubusercontent.com/41436968/43330257-f6f57f3c-91c2-11e8-91e9-fb7aaa2f0541.JPG">
 </p>

-That's it your AS Routing Profile is ready! if you want to retrieve the data just follow the next link, replacing your “thing name” and you will see your device payload.
+That's it your AS Routing Profile is ready!
+If you want to retrieve the data just follow the next link, replacing your “thing name” and you will see your device payload.

 <p align="center">
   https://dweet.io/get/latest/dweet/for/my-thing-name